btskinner/rworkshop/_modules/syntax.md

 is.double(y)
 ```

-    ## [1] TRUE
+    [1] TRUE

 ``` r
 ## both are numeric
 is.numeric(x)
 ```

-    ## [1] TRUE
+    [1] TRUE

 ``` r
 is.numeric(y)
 ```

-    ## [1] TRUE
+    [1] TRUE

 ### Character

-Character values are stored as strings.
-Numeric values can also be
+Character values are stored as strings, which means you need to place
+either single `'` or double `"` quotes around them.
+Numeric values can
-stored as strings (sometimes useful if you must store leading zeroes),
+also be stored as strings (sometimes useful if you must store leading
-but they have to coverted back to numbers before you can perform numeric
+zeroes), but they have to be converted back to numbers before you can
-operations on them.
+perform numeric operations on them (like adding or subtracting) or use
+them in a statistical model.

 ``` r
 ## store a string using quotation marks